-Research: My research is on quantifying and understanding the terrestrial carbon cycle and its links to global change.
-I study the interactions of plant and soil processes across environmental and biodiversity gradients from the tropics to the Arctic.
-I use process based modelling and data assimilation methods to extract information from detailed ecosystem measurements on feedback processes between soil, vegetation and the atmosphere, over timescales from days to years.
-Linking to remote sensing data, I use models to upscale process information to investigate landscape processes.
-I focus particularly on issues relating to the drought sensitivity of forests, the role of disturbance (fire or anthropogenic) on forest biomass, and the sensitivity of Arctic ecosystems to warming.
+My research is on understanding the terrestrial carbon cycle and its links to global change.
+The carbon cycle links the biological processes of living things to the physical environment and climate.
+Carbon, through its links to natural resources such as food and wood, is fundamental to our society and its sustainability.
+I study carbon cycling of plants and soils, and their interactions, across environmental and biodiversity gradients from the tropics to the arctic, to understand carbon sinks and sources across the globe.
+I explore feedback processes between soil, vegetation and the atmosphere, over timescales from days to years, to improve modelling of climate change.
+I use process based modelling and data assimilation methods to extract information from detailed ecosystem measurements.
+Linking to earth observations, I use models to upscale field measurements and ecological experiments, to investigate landscape processes and predict their sensitivity to disturbance and climate.
+I focus particularly on issues relating to the drought sensitivity of forests, the role of disturbance (fire or anthropogenic) on forest biomass, the sensitivity of Arctic ecosystems to warming, and the yield of crops.
 Understanding and simulating the non-steady state behaviour of ecosystems is a current focal interest.

 I was a visiting scientist at the National Center for Atmospheric Research, Boulder, Colorado, from August 2012 - June 2013.